simonmichael/hledger/hledger/hledger_balance.m4.md

 : write output to FILE.
 A file extension matching one of the above formats selects that format.

 `--pretty-tables`
-: Use unicode to display prettier tables.
+: use unicode to display prettier tables.

 `--sort-amount`
-: Sort by amount (total row amount, or by average if that is displayed), instead of account name (in flat mode)
+: sort by amount instead of account name (in flat mode).
+With multiple columns, sorts by the row total, or by row average if that is displayed.

 `--budget`
-: Treat [periodic transaction](journal.html#periodic-transactions) as definition of a budget.
-Compare real balances to budget balances and show percentage of budget consumed.
+: show performance compared to budget goals defined by [periodic transactions](journal.html#periodic-transactions)

 `--show-unbudgeted`
-: When --budget is used, display accounts that do not have budget defined
+: with --budget, show unbudgeted accounts also

 The balance command displays accounts and balances.
 It is hledger's most featureful and versatile command.